rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ![A master rank controlling the queue]({{ page.root }}{% link files/master.png %})

-In an MPI implementation, main function will usually contain an if statement that determines if the rank is the master or a worker.
+In an MPI implementation, main function will usually contain an "if" statement that determines whether the rank is the master or a worker.
-The master will usually execute a completely different code from the workers.
+The master usually executes a completely different code from the workers.

 Naturally the Master / Worker approach reserves a rank to be the master.
 In a large application this is usually a small cost.